Community Engagement

 Our interactive assembly and workshops aim to focus on spreading awareness about what we do at Kids Inspire and how we can teach young people to manage their emotional wellbeing.
 We do this by providing opportunities for young people to have meaningful conversations with the community engagement team and their peers.

-Bookings are currently available for primary schools in Chelmsford, Colchester and Ipswich Local Authority areas.
+Important: Bookings are currently full for the rest of this academic year, however we are now accepting bookings from September 2025 for primary schools in Bury St Edmunds, Chelmsford, Colchester and Ipswich Local Authority areas.

-Years 1 to 5 - How to manage your worries (25 mins)
+Years 1 to 5 assembly - How to manage your worries (up to 25 mins)

 A 25 minute interactive assembly to learn about Kids Inspire and ways to manage small worries.